Board of Trustees

 Mr. Aldred was elected to the Boone County’s District 1 Commissioner in November 2020 and sworn into office December 31st, 2020.

-Ms. Schnedler is a Senior Vice President with Lamont Financial Services Corporation, a New Jersey-based financial advisory firm specializing in municipal finance, primarily for states and state agencies.
-As the lead advisor for several of the firm’s clients, she provides advice on the development and implementation of programs to finance a variety of infrastructure needs, including water, wastewater and energy efficiency.
+Ms. Schnedler retired as a Senior Vice President with Lamont Financial Services Corporation, a New Jersey-based financial advisory firm specializing in municipal finance, primarily for states and state agencies.
+As the lead advisor for several of the firm’s clients, she provided advice on the development and implementation of programs to finance a variety of infrastructure needs, including water, wastewater and energy efficiency.
 Ms. Schnedler has significant experience with federal/state capitalized revolving fund programs, and has provided programmatic and transactional advisory services to several State Revolving Fund programs, including those in Illinois, Indiana, Iowa, Missouri and Pennsylvania.
 She has also completed studies for the US Department of Justice on affordability related to regulatory compliance for several communities.

 Ms. Schnedler was instrumental in the development of a unique financing program that provides funding for energy conservation projects undertaken by local governments and school districts, the first of its kind in the nation.
 She has been actively involved with several nationwide financing organizations and advisory groups.